 Spamassassin bayes folder/DB permissions for autolearning (and enabling the same when manually moving mails to Junk through a dovecot sieve)

-This is another reminder to myself in case I ever have to re-setup the mail system.
+2022-06-11 – 13:14This is another reminder to myself in case I ever have to re-setup the mail system.
 Fingers crossed that this doesn’t happen any time soon!
 But if it happens this post will hopefully spare me another few weeks of searching outdated discussion board and mailing list posts until finally reading the proper documentation… :/

 I am running a Debian 11 VPS with postfix, dovecot and (daemonized) spamassassin.
 Only recently had I discovered that spamassassin’s bayes filtering and autolearn functionality was not working properly for multiple reasons:

-1. By default the bayes database lives in /root/.spamassassin which is … suboptimal.
+- By default the bayes database lives in

-2. The bayes database needs to be trained with at least 200 spam+ham mails to be used at all .
+/root/.spamassassinwhich is … suboptimal. - The bayes database needs to be trained with at least 200 spam+ham mails to be used at all .

 Fortunately, each step was easier to solve than I’d like to admit:

-1. Searching the web reveals that /root/.spamassassin is a very unfortunate place for the bayes database because most likely the daemonized spamassassin is not able to write there.
+/root/.spamassassinis a very unfortunate place for the bayes database because most likely the daemonized spamassassin is not able to write there.
 This appears to be a common problem as I have found this issue quite often during my “research”.

-1.1 Move the bayes DB to somewhere else, e.g. /var/lib/spamassassin.
-The spamassassin option you are looking for is “bayes_path” in /etc/spamassassin/local.cf: https://spamassassin.apache.org/full/3.0.x/dist/doc/Mail_SpamAssassin_Conf.html
+1.1 Move the bayes DB to somewhere else, e.g./var/lib/spamassassin.
+The spamassassin option you are looking for is “bayes_path” in/etc/spamassassin/local.cf: https://spamassassin.apache.org/full/3.0.x/dist/doc/Mail_SpamAssassin_Conf.html

-2. “Luckily” one of my mail users had a large number of spam mails in his Junk folder which were correctly classified and moved there by the default non-bayesian spamassassin rules, and could be used to train the >200 required spam mails for the bayes filter:
+1.2 There already exists a dedicated user to run spamd:debian-spamd, but for some reason it is not used by default.
+This can be fixed in/etc/default/spamassassinby appending “-u debian-spamd” to the OPTIONS line.
+After restarting spamassassin it should now run as the correct user. - “Luckily” one of my mail users had a large number of spam mails in his Junk folder which were correctly classified and moved there by the default non-bayesian spamassassin rules, and could be used to train the >200 required spam mails for the bayes filter:

 https://spamassassin.apache.org/full/3.0.x/dist/doc/sa-learn.html

-The same was done for the ham mails.
+The same was done for the ham mails. - This was the tricky part: After moving the

-4,0K drwxrwxr-x 8 debian-spamd debian-spamd 4,0K Jun 11 12:57 spamassassin
+bayes_pathand setting up spamassassin to run as the correct user, the/var/lib/spamassassinfolder had these permissions:4,0K drwxrwxr-x 8 debian-spamd debian-spamd 4,0K Jun 11 12:57 spamassassin

 This was good enough to have mails recognized as “ham” by the now running bayes filter to be auto-learned as such.
 However there was another player in the field that would try to update the bayes database: dovecot/vmail.